Running a transformation program – when to get a second opinion?

-Instead, point the finger instead at the executives who appointed them.
+Instead, point the finger at the executives who appointed them.

-It’s hard for any home-grown executive to express doubts about a program’s chances of success in a “can do” culture – where blind compliance is treasured.
+It’s hard for any home-grown executive to express doubts about a program’s chances of success in a culture where blind compliance is cherished – the so-called “can do” culture.

-It doesn’t make sense to blame program failure on one or two individuals.
-It doesn’t matter how talented they are.
-One or two ‘rock stars’ up against a weak “program governance system” is a really bad bet.
+It never makes sense to blame a program failure on one or two individuals.
+It really doesn’t matter how talented they are.
+One or two ‘rock stars’ stacked up against a shabby program governance system is a really bad bet.

-A feeble and over-simplistic company execution model is usually to blame for major program delays.
+An over-simplistic execution model is usually to blame for major program delays

-Impossible challenges, naïve target dates and nonsensical organisation structures – and not enough experience, skills or resources – will brush aside even the best program managers.
+Impossible challenges, naïve target dates and nonsensical organisation structures will brush even the best program managers aside.

-Putting program executives in unwinnable positions has destroyed many careers.
+Placing capable program executives in unwinnable positions like this has destroyed many careers.

 In most cases, the Board crawls all over a strategy before approving it.
 But execution plans – how the strategy will actually be delivered – are casually waved through without anything like the same level of review intensity.